igorbrigadir/ishkurs-guide-dataset/README.md

   - `number`: Order in playlist
   - `artist`: Artist
   - `track`: Track Title

+* `guide.md` Data:
+  - This is all the text in the "Tutorial", "Equipment", Credits, Disclaimer.

 Version 3.0 of the guide is out now: http://music.ishkur.com/ and has even more data, i'll try to save and structure that too.